treysenparkinson/D276-Assignment/README.md

 Put your images in the `image/` folder and audio/video in `media/`.

 ## Sources
-All page text is original.
-If you use third-party media, add attribution in the footer of each page.
+All page text and images are original.
+Audio from uppbeat.io.
+Video from freepik.com.

 ---